wutka/froot-1/README.md

 and save the basic program as described in the manual.
 I then quit out of the program and start it again, using the cassette interface to load my program back, and then I go back into basic.
-When you load a basic program this way, may sure you start basic with E2B3R instead of the usual E000R so it will keep the program that was loaded.
+When you load a basic program this way, make sure you start basic with E2B3R instead of the usual E000R so it will keep the program that was loaded.
 ```